eggmatters/locator-app/README.md

 ## Esri ArcGis

-Provided by https://developers.arcgis.com/ This is a free service provide Javascript API's to access most of the features of ArcGIS software in a robust web application environment.
+Provided by https://developers.arcgis.com/ This is a free service which provides Javascript API's to access most of the features of ArcGIS software in a robust web application environment.

-This application loads a flat 2-dimensional map rendering the user's position location and the locations of buses on the selected route with popup legends for each bus on the line showing additional details
+This application loads a 2-dimensional map, rendering the user's position location and the locations of buses on the selected route with popup legends for each bus on the line showing additional details